-If you've eaten breakfast in Texas then you've probably heard of kolaches.
-However, if you have not yet had the otherworldly pleasure of eating a few kolaches, then pay close attention.
-You want to make sure that when you try your first one it is an authentic piece of Czech history and not something that us Texans have simply deemed "kolach".
+[dropcap]I[/dropcap]f you've eaten breakfast in Texas then you've probably heard of kolache.
+However, if you have not yet had the otherworldly pleasure of eating a few kolaches Texas-style, then pay close attention.
+You want to make sure that when you try your first one, it is an authentic piece of Czech history and not something that us Texans have simply deemed "kolach".

 Notice, nowhere is it mentioned that these were meat-filled, to-go breakfast options.
-Originally, kolaches were filled with sweet fruits like plums and prunes.
+Originally, kolache was filled with sweet fruits like plums and prunes.
 Many were even stuffed with poppy seeds.
 Poor peasants without access to any of these ingredients would even use a simple farmer's cheese.

-That's because those sausage-filled pastries that you know and love were invented by Texas families of Czech descent and were called klobasniky.
-The Village Bakery in West, Texas takes credit for this upgrade.
+That's because those sausage-filled pastries that you know and love were invented by Texas families of Czech heritage and the Czech pastries were called klobasniky.
+The Village Bakery in the town of West, Texas takes credit for this upgrade to sausage kolaches.

 So, although they are delicious, these "pigs in a blanket", as the meat-stuffed rolls that are sometimes jalapeno-flavored as well are often affectionately called, are not kolaches.
 And in the words of Psencik, "I call upon you, people of Central Texas, to stop referring to these meat-filled delicacies as kolaches, and call them by their rightful name: Klobasniky, or klobasnek in the singular.
 The Czech community will thank you."